Logo

 Because it can be abused and lead to dependence ↗, diazepam is only used for short periods of time.

-help for people with anxiety and panic illnesses.
+It provides assistance to individuals suffering from anxiety and panic disorders.
 People who take large amounts of this drug or use it for a long time may become dependent on it and experience withdrawal effects when they stop taking it.
 Some of these signs are shaking, anxiety,

 irritability, muscle pain, seizures (in the worst cases), and other things.
 To lower the chance and severity of withdrawal, it is best to slowly lower the dose.